30 Gifts for Writers: The 2018 Writer's Digest Holiday Gift Guide | WritersDigest.com

 3. A Writerly Mug

 Turn up your caffeinated sass with a mug just for you.
-Note: Writer’s Digest is not responsible for punctuation-centric fights that may begin as a result of this mug.
+Note: Writer’s Digest is not responsible for punctuation-centric fights that may begin as a result of the mug on the left.

 Find the Team Oxford Comma mug here.